BusbyLab/git-gh-demo/README.md

 Press `Enter` <br> <br>

     ?
 Repository owner  [Use arrows to move, type to filter]
-    > BusbyTest
+    > BusbyLab
       gerverska

-I’ll select `BusbyTest` for this example so my PI can associate this repo with their organization.
-If you don’t have the option to select `BusbyTest`, choose yourself. <br> <br>
+I’ll select `BusbyLab` for this example so my PI can associate this repo with their organization.
+If you don’t have the option to select `BusbyLab`, choose yourself. <br> <br>

     ?
-Description (git-gh-demo) Learning git + gh
+Description (git-gh-demo_gerverska) Learning git + gh

 Provide an informative description of the repo. <br> <br>